icamys/whois-parser/README.md

     (?ms)Registrant(?:.*?Address: *(?P<street>.*?)$.*?)\n *(?P<city>.*?)\n *(?P<postalCode>.*?)\n *(?P<province>.*?)\n *(?P<country>.*?)\n.*?Creat
     ```

     Here all address regex groups are optional.
-If any group name is missing, the value will be empty string
+If any group name is missing, the value will be an empty string.

-1. Set the `Address` field regex:
+1. Set the `Address` field regex, example:

     ```
     registrantRegex: &RegistrantRegex{